-Key Area: 1g - Relations with the Academies sector How effectively is SACRE encouraging academies etc to see themselves also as stakeholders in their local area, specifically by devising ways in which an academies presence is incorporated into SACRE itself?
-Requires have no opportunity to network with local academies. improvement/struggling A SACRE in this position would: Developing have nothing formal in place.
+Key Area: 1g - Relations with the Academies sector How effectively is SACRE encouraging academies etc to see themselves also as stakeholders in their local area, specifically by devising ways in which an academies presence is Requires have no opportunity to network with local academies. improvement/struggling A SACRE in this position would: Developing have nothing formal in place.
 Little encouragement, if any, is extended to academies to relate to the A SACRE with developing SACRE's proceedings, and there are no channels through which academies can contribute. practice would: Established have made attempts to include academies on SACRE, but these have been hampered by e.g. lack of A SACRE with established confidence or vision on the part of SACRE, or by confusion over what is legally valid and possible, or what is practice would: possible between academies in an area.
 Advanced have established the place of academies on SACRE.
 SACRE has considered systematically the legal and SACRE with advanced practice structural options, and established a permanent and sustainable academy presence on SACRE.
 A high would: proportion of academies in the area regard themselves as stakeholders and partner with SACRE.
-Where are we and where do we find evidence to support this?
+Academies were attending the Network meetings regularly and the teacher representative on the Rutland SAC CRE was part of an academy school.
+Where are we and where do we find evidence to support It would be beneficial to have more teacher representatives on the SACRE Board and to look at the teachers a and this? pupils as a whole rather than the type of school.
+71 The Rutland SACRE needed to strengthen its relationships with academies and the independent sector.